BlockstreamResearch/bip-frost-dkg/README.md

 TODO: make the following a footnote
 There are strategies to recover if the backup is lost and other signers assist in recovering.
 In such cases, the recovering signer must be very careful to obtain the correct secret share and shared public key!
-1. If all other signers are cooperative and their seed is backed up (EncPedPop or RecPedPop), it's possible that the other signers can recreate the signer's lost secret share.
+1. If all other signers are cooperative and their seed is backed up (EncPedPop or ChillDKG), it's possible that the other signers can recreate the signer's lost secret share.
 2. If threshold-many signers are cooperative, they can use the "Enrolment Repairable Threshold Scheme" described in [these slides](https://github.com/chelseakomlo/talks/blob/master/2019-combinatorial-schemes/A_Survey_and_Refinement_of_Repairable_Threshold_Schemes.pdf).
    This scheme requires no additional backup or storage space for the signers.
 These strategies are out of scope for this document.